ironhack-labs/data-labs/module-1/lab-mysql-select/README.md

 	* `TOTAL` - total number of titles sold from this author
 * Your output should be ordered based on `TOTAL` from high to low.
 * Only output the top 3 best selling authors.

+*Hint: In order to calculate the total of profits of an author, you need to use the [MySQL SUM function](https://dev.mysql.com/doc/refman/8.0/en/group-by-functions.html#function_sum).
+Refer to the reference and learn how to use it.*

 ## Challenge 4 - Best Selling Authors Ranking